Folium Systems

 FAQ answer bank in plain language.

-Folium's FAQ answer bank is not a small support page.
-It is a public answer layer that teaches humans, search crawlers, browser agents, and AI answer systems what Folium Systems does across the whole operating capability map.
+Folium's FAQ answer bank gives buyers, operators, partners, reviewers, and technical readers direct answers about what Folium builds, where it fits, what remains gated, and what to ask next.
 FAQ coverage represents Folium Systems across strategy, startup product engineering, AI-ready websites, web apps, backend services, API contracts, databases, AI discovery intake, hidden-needs mapping, privacy-safe lead capture, analytics boundaries, engagement paths, scope drivers, first-workflow proof sprints, launch rooms, provider-gated fintech operating systems, file-to-ledger reconciliation, complex product sales copilots, guided review rooms, workflow safety and operator experience, go-live gate architecture, known-claims and action-manifest answer guards, customer-owned infrastructure, data residency, workflow applications, portals, dashboards, documents, source truth, agents, APIs, ModelOps, AgentOps, AI operations, private/local/hybrid AI, AI FinOps, commerce, fintech-adjacent provider-gated workflows, vertical markets, AEO/SEO/GEO, proof, launch, recovery, partnership intake, and public-safe boundaries.

 • Question